 Check out Alison's bio blog - sci.waikato.ac.nz/bioblog/

 - 2 eggs

 - 3 tbsp sugar

 - Whittaker's dark chocolate

-Cut the butter into small cubes and add with the flour and salt.
-Set bread maker on its dough cycle (about 1½ hours) and then shape the risen dough into buns (see below).
-If not using a machine, mix all the ingredients well by hand, turn dough out on to a flat surface and knead until smooth and elastic, about 10 minutes.
+Cut the butter into small cubes and add the flour and salt.
+Set the bread maker on its dough cycle (about 1½ hours) and then shape the risen dough into buns (see below).
+If not using a machine, mix all the ingredients well by hand, turn the dough out onto a flat surface and knead until smooth and elastic, about 10 minutes.

 Shape into a ball, place in a bowl and cover with cling film.
 Leave to prove in a warm place for an hour or two.
 Line an oven tray with baking paper.